 Insurance: We are not an in-network provider, however, we provide our patients with monthly statements and proper insurance coding in order for them to submit for reimbursement.
 Many of our patients report success in receiving some reimbursement for groups, classes, workshops, intensives, individual and couples therapy.

 We offer affordable groups and classes per week for men, women, and partners who are in our sexual/relationship/multiple addiction-aversion recovery program.

 Weekly Men's Sexual/Relationship Recovery Groups: Offered Mondays and Thursday for men with sex/porn/love/relationship/multiple addiction issues.
 These are Task-Based process groups.

-NEW!
-12-Sessoin Men's Intentional Loving Class: Starting Tuesday, May 9th from 5:00-6:30 p.m. for men in advanced recovery or simply those looking for various tools to have a healthy relationship.
+12-Session Men's Intentional Loving Class: Tuesdays from 5:00-6:30 p.m. for men in advanced recovery or simply those looking for various tools to have a healthy relationship.
 This group is led by our founder Candice, a Gottman Leader, who will weave in aspects of John and Julie Gottman's book, Seven Principles for Making a Marriage Work©2015.

 Bi-Weekly Female Partner Groups: Offered every other Thursday each month for women who've experienced intimate betrayal by their partners or loved ones.
 These are structured process groups.
 We offer male partner groups upon request.